Agoric/documentation/main/distributed-programming.md

 generated `updateHandle`, you'll get a promise for the next record, which will be resolved the next time there's a change in the state.

-This approach to notification doesn't give any way to get a list of all state changes, but we don't know of any way to do that that doesn't require someone to hold onto unbounded amounts of state for clients that might have disappeared.
+Well-designed notification systems can provide access either to the most recent state, or to a complete list of changes.
+(Sometimes providing changes since a recent epoch improves the UX.)
+This API is designed to support the former style of update, though it's a simple work-around to include deltas as part of the state.

 A common pattern for following updates to the notifier until it's done looks like this: